upcloo/upcloo-wordpress-plugin/wp-upcloo/readme.txt

 === Wordpress UpCloo Plugin ===
 Contributors: wdalmut, gmittica
 Donate link: http://www.upcloo.com/
-Tags: correlate, correlation, upcloo, related, links, adv Requires at least: 2.8
+Tags: correlate, correlation, upcloo, related, links, adv, recommended, stories Requires at least: 2.8
 Tested up to: 3.5
 Stable tag: 1.3.0
+license: MIT

 UpCloo is a cloud based and fully hosted service that helps you to create incredible and automatic correlations between contents of your website.

 == Description ==